DLR-AMR/t8code_JOSS/paper.md

 Mathematics (BIGS) for funding the initial development of `t8code`.
-Further development work was funded by the German Research Foundation as part of project 467255783, the European Union via NextGenerationEU and the German Federal Ministry of Research and Education (BMBF) as part of the ADAPTEX project.
+Further development work was funded by the German Research Foundation as part of project 467255783, the European Union via NextGenerationEU and the German Federal Ministry of Research and Education (BMBF) as part of the ADAPTEX and PADME-AM projects.
 Development work was performed as part of the Helmholtz School for Data Science in Life, Earth and Energy (HDS-LEE) and received funding from the Helmholtz Association of German Research Centres.
 The development team of `t8code` thanks the Institute of Software Technology and the German Aerospace